 Laser Maze Jr’s “Space Theme” makes this game a great pairing with any Astronomy curriculum.
 Since in our family we homeschool different ages and grades at the same time, Science is one of those subjects we combine.
 Our Science curriculum for part of our 3rd and 1st-grade year has been “Astronomy by Apologia”, so Laser Maze Jr’s “Space Theme” has really made this whole game very intriguing for our 6-year-old 1st-grader.
 The Satellite mirrors, Space Rocks, and Space Rocket game tokens are all terms my son is very familiar with and making this game very relatable to any Astronomy fan.🚀

-Timberdoodle includes this game in their 2nd-grade Curriculum Kit, however, thanks to Laser Maze Jr‘s easy approach, clear instructions, and “Space Theme“, families like ours could easily include it early-on if the need presents itself.
+Laser Maze Jr‘s easy approach, clear instructions, and “Space Theme“, allows families to easily include STEM from an early age.
 Thinkin’ Fun (the Manufacturer of Laser Maze Jr.) labels this game for ages 6 and up.
 Although I believe this game could be easily played at a younger age, Laser Maze Jr‘s age placement is probably due to the risk of younger kids damaging their eyes if they were to look directly into the laser beam.
 Although this can’t easily happen since the laser beam is securely attached to the game grid, it is a good idea to use parental supervision for younger children playing this game.

 How to Play Laser Maze Jr.